“Alone we can do so little; together we can do so much.”Helen Keller

 Taking Action on the UN Sustainable Development Goals across Communities & Schools Event

-So keen was the Communities task group to get mobilised and into action, that a joint event was organised two months after the first meeting!
+So keen was the Communities action group to get mobilised and into action, that a joint event was organised two months after the first meeting!

 Taking Action on the SDGs across Communities & Schools was a bustling and energised day of talks, workshops, networking and lots of positive plans.
 You can read Rehema White’s full event report here and access all other notes and presentations here.